billpratt/docker-azure-workshop/deploy-docker-swarm.md

 Click the button on the page or refresh your browser a few times.
 Watch the container id change under `Processed by container ID`.
 You should be load-balancing between the 7 containers deployed for your `pet-web-app` service.

+# <a name="drain"></a>Section 4: Drain a node and reschedule the containers

-## Step 3.4 - Bring a node down for maintenance and add it back into the swarm.
+## Step 4.1 - Bring a node down for maintenance and add it back into the swarm.

 Your pet-web-app has been doing amazing but now it's time to do some maintenance on one of your servers so you will need to gracefully take a server out of the swarm without interrupting service to your customers.